sarahnp7/aws-intermediate/labs/4-codedeploy.md

 # Lab 4: Never deploy (manually) again!

-In an competitive marketplace, time to market is one of the best advantages a company can have.
+In a competitive marketplace, the time to market is one of the best advantages a company can have.
 By delivering products and services faster to customers, validating assumptions and fixing bugs, companies can outcompete slower incumbents (or defend off startups).

 As a software engineer, gone are the days of 6 or even 12-month release cycles.
 The best tech companies deliver code to production multiple times per day.
 How do they do it?
 By automating as much as possible with Continuous Integration and Delivery.